AndersDeath/diary2/000-current.md

 # 11 February - Saturday - Yerevan - 135 day of immigration

 Saturday is transitionally the off day.
 We was walking for whole day.
 It was perfect I believe.
 I feel much better today.
+We visited Barev cafe.